-Analog computational structures are evolving, inspired by quantum compute
+Analog computational structures are evolving to support NextG wireless networks, inspired by quantum compute.

 We are investigating the use of analog computational structures inspired by quantum computation, in particular Parallel Tempering methods, the Coherent Ising Machine, Optical Ising Machine, to solve computationally hard problems in wireless networks.